 Distance sensing with Raspberry Pi and an HC-SR04 sensor

 I randomly selected this HC-SR04 distance sensor from a “45 in 1 sensor set” I bought, with the idea to try out the GPIO pins available on the Raspberry Pi.
 After some tinkering, I got a rudimentary setup and some sensor readouts.
+We’ll start with explaining how to wire the sensor with the Raspberry Pi, provide python code for the distance measurements followed by some oscilloscope measured signals and their discussion.

 Bill of Materials